 Why does sand continue to build up at Tern Bank?

 The build-up of sand at Tern Bank is a natural coastal process.
-Over time, sand is transported by waves and currents from the outside the Murray Reefs system (aka Five Fathoms) to the northern shoreline of Safety Bay.
-The unique circulatory currents within Warnbro Sound have shaped the Tern Bank sand bar and formed the semi-enclosed feature known as The Pond.
+Over time, sand is transported by waves and currents from the outside the Murray Reefs system (aka Five Fathom Bank) to the northern shoreline of Safety Bay.

 What is being done to understand this phenomenon?

-The City of Rockingham has engaged a specialist coastal processes modelling consultant to conduct an investigation into the unique coastal processes of accretion and erosion in northern Warnbro Sound.
-This study is reviewing the sand build-up at Tern Bank, and also the erosion along Arcadia Drive towards Mersey Point.
-The study outcomes are expected to be available in early 2025.
+In 2024/2025, the City of Rockingham engaged a specialist coastal processes modelling consultant to conduct an investigation into the unique coastal processes of accretion and erosion in northern Warnbro Sound.
+This study reviewed the sand build-up at Tern Bank and the outcomes are available in the related documents below.

-Why are the Bent Street Boat Ramp Facility’s ramp lanes partially closed off?
+Why are the Bent Street Boat Ramp Facility’s ramp lanes closed off?

-Due to the build-up of sand at Tern Bank, the water depth has reduced.
+Due to the build-up of sand at Tern Bank predominantly over winter 2025, the water depth has reduced.
 This has created safety concerns about the interaction between boats and patrons swimming or recreating at the edge of the Tern Bank sandbar.
-The western ramp lanes have been closed off.
-The eastern concrete boat ramp lane will also be closed if/when the depth seaward of this lane prevents safe vessel navigation.
-The City will keep the eastern over-sand ramp open as long as is safe to do so.

 Are there alternative boat ramps that I can use nearby?

-The City has alternative concrete boat ramp lanes with vessel holding jetties available at Port Kennedy, Point Peron, and Palm Beach.
-Carlisle Street and Donald Drive over-sand boat ramps are available for the launching and retrieval of small dinghies with four-wheel drive vehicles.
+Yes - the City has alternative concrete boat ramp lanes with vessel holding jetties available at Port Kennedy, Point Peron, and Palm Beach.
+Carlisle Street and Donald Drive over-sand boat ramps are available for the launching and retrieval of smaller trailered vessels with four-wheel drive vehicles.

 Which part of the coast is within the City of Rockingham’s management jurisdiction?

 The City’s jurisdiction ends on land at the high water mark.
-However, the City is currently responsible for the Bent Street Boat Ramp and associated navigation channel within the water.
+However, the City is currently responsible for the Bent Street Boat Ramp and associated infrastructure.

 What is being done to maintain the water quality within The Pond?